Home / Blog / Working at Plaid 2026

 Working at Plaid in 2026: Culture, Compensation & What Employees Say

-Inside Plaid's engineering-driven culture โ€” 4.6 Glassdoor rating, 91% employee recommendation rate, transparent leadership, and what ~800 employees actually say about building the financial infrastructure behind Venmo, Robinhood, and thousands of fintechs.
+Inside Plaid's engineering-driven culture โ€” 4.2 Glassdoor rating, 89% employee recommendation rate, transparent leadership through a $6.1B Series E down round, and what roughly 1,300 employees actually say about building the financial infrastructure behind Venmo, Robinhood, and thousands of fintechs.

 Employees